johnbumgarner/sotu_speeches_text_analysis/README.md

 These speeches (corpuses) were obtained from 3 primary sources.
 The White House website and President Bush's and President Obama's offical websites.
 None of these corpuses were cross-referenced with their corresponding videos.
 The latter would allow a researcher to more precisely measure audience reaction to a particular section of a Presidential speech.

-<b>Special note:</b> <i>The only text cleaning performed within the corpuses was associated with removing specific meta data, such as "White House photographer <name> took this photo."<i>
+<b>Special note:</b> <i>The only text cleaning performed within the corpuses was associated with removing specific meta data, such as "White House photographer <name> took this photo."</i>
 </p>

 ## Concept of textual analysis